Francesca Bianchi

 Ciaran Schembri

-Ciaran Schembri is a research scientist at Dartmouth College.
-He joined the collaboration in September 2019 after receiving his PhD from the University of Sheffield.
+Ciaran Schembri worked with the Collaboration as a research scientist at Dartmouth College.
+He joined in September 2019 after receiving his PhD from the University of Sheffield.
 His main interests are in number theory and arithmetic geometry, in particular on Shimura curves and abelian varieties with quaternionic multiplication.

 Avi Kulkarni